strackovski/strackovski-gallery/readme.md

 Usage
 ----
   * Install application dependencies (defined in composer.json) by running composer install
-  * Install management dependencies (defined in package.json) using npm install (optional, if you wish to run Grunt tasks)
+  * Install asset management dependencies (defined in package.json) using npm install (optional, if you wish to run Grunt tasks)
   * Application parameters must be set in config/config.json.
 Use config/config.json.dist as template
   * Assets (stylesheets, scripts) can be minified and uglyfied by running Grunt tasks defined in Gruntfile.js
   * Rewrite requests to web/index.php using .htaccess (see htaccess.dist) depending on your server configuration